VAScanner/VAScanner/README.md

 ## Introduction

-**VAScanner/VAScanner** is the open source repository for our article ***“Does the Vulnerability Threaten Our Projects?
+**VAScanner/VAScanner** is the open source repository for our paper ***“Does the Vulnerability Threaten Our Projects?
 Automated Vulnerable API Detection for Third-Party Libraries”***.

 We proposed **VAScanner**, a vulnerable API detection system for third-party libraries, which can precisely find vulnerable APIs used by Java projects based on comprehensive and precise vulnerable root methods.